How To Use Light When Decorating Your Home

 More and more people are adopting smart home technology as part of their everyday lives.
 It’s now easy to control your alarms, CCTV cameras, central heating system, and your lighting all from your smart speakers or mobile phone.

 Smart lighting is a great way to set the schedule for your lights (which is great for security) as well as turn brightness up and down and even change color.
-You can find these kinds of smart bulbs online and from retailers such as Lepro LED lighting who stock a range suitable for most smart speaker systems.
+You can find these kinds of smart bulbs online and from retailers who stock a range suitable for most smart speaker systems.

 Use Downlighters For Highlighting Features

 If you want to show off a great piece of furniture, artwork, or another design element in your home, then downlighters are great for this.
 They draw attention to the area you want but not in a stage spotlight kind of way.

 Don’t try and use downlights to light large areas of your home.
 They aren’t great for this purpose and you’ll create uneven areas of light that can be too harsh.
 For living areas, have a number of light sources you can use to create the effect your need and in practical areas such as hallways and utilities, go for stronger overhead lighting.

 The type and location of light in your bathroom are tricky things to get right.
 You want the area to be well lit for safety purposes, but bathroom lights are often very unflattering, showing up even the slightest imperfection.

 Choose warmer shades of light, or add lighting to the walls and ceiling.
 Try and avoid a strong light directly overhead when you’re standing in from of the mirror.

 Create Zones In Open-Plan Living Spaces